How to Make Sour Cream with Only 2 Ingredients

 Useful tools and equipment

-- As always, I love using 16 oz wide-mouth mason jars.
+- As always, I love using 16-oz wide-mouth mason jars.
 They hold the perfect quantity of any homemade dairy.
-Since I pretty much only have wide mouth mason jars in different sizes, I can switch out the lids very easily.
+Since I pretty much only have wide-mouth mason jars in different sizes, I can switch out the lids very easily.
 Pouring ingredients into and out of them is also a snap.

 - A spoon.
 Any old spoon will do.
-It can be a stainless spoon or a wooden spoon.
+It can be a stainless steel spoon or a wooden spoon.
 Your choice.

 How to make the sour cream

-I almost think it’s not worth an entire blog post to teach you how to make this recipe but here it goes:
+I almost think it’s not worth an entire blog post to teach you how to make this recipe, but here it goes:

 - Start with the best quality cream you can afford.
 Also, the fresher the better, and raw cream gives you great results.
 Pour this into your mason jar or another container.
 Leave some room at the top.